deesirouss/terraform/first/readme.md

-to initialize the configuration file
+To initialize the configuration file
 > terraform init

-Create execution plan and save the plan in output.terraform file
+To create execution plan and save the plan in output.terraform file
 > terraform plan -out=output.terraform

-to apply the changes
+To apply the changes
 > terraform apply output.terraform

 note: var.tfvars is ignored to upload in git repo for security reason